AyeCode/frontend-analytics/readme.txt

 = 1.0.6 =
 * Changes for Google App Verification - CHANGED
+* Deauthorize option not showing in settings - FIXED

 = 1.0.5 =
 * Add support for Author of page or profile page to view stats - ADDED